A LOST wallet saved the life of the man who gave the keynote address at this year’s Holocaust Memorial Day event in Redditch.

 Close to two million citizens – almost a quarter of the population – are estimated to have died in the killing fields of Cambodia during Pol Pot’s four year reign of terror.

-In the end he was overthrown by the invading Vietnamese Army in 1979.
+In the end he was only overthrown by the invading Vietnamese Army in 1979.

 “Sokphal’s family had been well to do but things were so bad people were giving away gold in exchange for grains of rice – they used paper money for toilet paper and sanitary towels,” said Coun Hartnett.